fredzzhang/upt/README.md

     cd /path/to/upt/vcoco
     ln -s /path/to/coco ./mscoco2014
     ```

+## Training and Testing

+Refer to [`launch_template.sh`](./launch_template.sh) for training and testing commands with different options.
+To train the UPT model from scratch, you need to download the weights for the corresponding DETR model, and place them under `/path/to/upt/checkpoints/`.
+Adjust `--world-size` based on the number of GPUs available.

 ## Citation

 If you find our work useful for your research, please consider citing us: